 A Social Security number (SS#) is a taxpayer identification number issued by the Social Security Administration.
 It does not represent permission to work, nor is it proof of US citizenship or permanent residence.
 Once you obtain a SS#, it is your number forever and may be used on subsequent visits to the US.
-The Social Security Administration does not consider or grant SSN# requests for drivers licenses, loans, rental agreements, etc. ONLY STUDENTS WHO ARE EMPLOYED OR HAVE A JOB OFFER MAY APPLY FOR A SOCIAL SECURITY NUMBER.
+The Social Security Administration does not consider SSN# requests for drivers licenses, loans, rental agreements, etc. ONLY STUDENTS WHO ARE EMPLOYED OR HAVE A JOB OFFER MAY APPLY FOR A SOCIAL SECURITY NUMBER.

 If you are paid in the US, you must have a SS# to file a US income tax return.
 F-1 AND J-1 STUDENTS AND THEIR DEPENDENTS ARE REQUIRED BY FEDERAL REGULATIONS TO FILE AT LEAST ONE TAX FORM, EVEN IF YOU HAVE NOT WORKED IN THE US.

 If you would like to obtain a SS#, you must apply in person at a local office of the Social Security Administration.
 You cannot apply until you have been in the US for at least 10 days and have registered for classes.
 When you go, you must bring with you:

 * Here is a suggested letter format for the Employer.

 You will receive your Social Security number on a card in the mail approximately three weeks after you apply.

 After you receive your Social Security number, please go to WebSIS Biographic Record and report your number for tax purposes.